mafleming/RayTracerChallenge/README.md

 https://pragprog.com/book/jbtracer/the-ray-tracer-challenge

 Sincere thanks to Dyalog Ltd. for making available a non-commercial, personal license of their APL interpreter and environment.
+To learn more about APL visit tryapl.org for an online interpreter with demos, tutorials, and more.

 The Ray Tracer code was developed within a set of three Jupyter notebooks, one for the code itself, another for the tests, and a third for the demo